ImperialSquid/zotero-zotts/README.md

 ![](docs/resources/right-click-buttons.png)

 In Reader tabs there's also buttons for playing/pausing/cancelling in the top right.
-These will act the same as using the speak/pause/cancel shortcuts in terms of speaking selected text/annotations, however, when speaking annotations it will default to speaking the annotated text.
+These will act the same as using the speak/pause/cancel shortcuts in terms of speaking selected text/annotations/full text.

+(Note that doing this ignores whatever Shift Modifier settings you have, and whether you're holding shift when the button is clicked).

 ![](docs/resources/play-pause-cancel-buttons.png)